-Dr Baxter is the founder of STEMbassy, a science advocacy organisation and web series.
-She is also the founder and lead organiser of Black in Science Communication, an organisation created with an emphasis on amplifying voices in the Black community.
+Dr. Baxter is the founder of STEMbassy, a science advocacy organization and web series.
+She is also the founder and lead organizer of Black in Science Communication, an organization created with an emphasis on amplifying voices in the Black community.

 Brooks: What is your science origin story?
 Why do you love science so much?